domRiddle/ASF/Configuration.md

 ---

 `Statistics` - `bool` type with default value of `true`.
 This property defines if ASF should have statistics enabled.
 Detailed explanation what exactly this option does is available in **[statistics](https://github.com/JustArchi/ArchiSteamFarm/wiki/Statistics)** section.
 Unless you have a reason to edit this property, you should keep it at default.

 ---

+`SteamMessagePrefix` - `string` type with default value of `/me `.
+This property defines a prefix that will be prepended to all Steam messages being sent by ASF.
+By default ASF uses `/me ` prefix in order to distinguish bot messages more easily by showing them in different color on Steam chat.
+Another worthy mention is `/pre ` prefix which achieves similar result, but uses different formatting.
+You can also set this property to empty string or `null` in order to disable using prefix entirely and output all ASF messages in a traditional way.
+It's nice to note that this property affects Steam messages only - responses returned through other channels (such as IPC) are not affected.
+Unless you want to customize this behaviour, it's a good idea to leave it at default.

+---